Vix.cpp v2.7.0 is here Read the blog

 bash

-A Vix project gives you a clean structure, a build workflow, tests, configuration files, and a better development loop.
+A Vix.cpp project gives you a clean folder, an application manifest, configuration files, tests, metadata, and a standard command workflow.

 bash